Prof. Belize Lane, Associate Professor, Water Program Head

 Megan received her M.Sc. in Civil Engineering with an emphasis in Ecohydraulics and Fish Passage from Montana State University in 2021 and a B.S. in Civil Engineering from Oregon State University in 2016.
 Megan's Master's thesis involved testing small-scale fish passage devices for use in small, headwater streams.
 Currently, her research looks at the movement of sediment in rivers and how it impacts the reintroduction of aquatic species in the south-central US.
 When she is outside the lab, you will find her skiing, biking, or on the couch with her dog and a good book.

+In collaboration with Dr. Colin Phillips, Jose's current research looks at the representation of channel morphological attributes in hydrologic and flood inundation modeling, in support of the NOAA’s Office of Water Prediction.
 Jose received his M.Sc. in Water Management and Environmental Engineering from the University of Natural Resources and Life Sciences, Vienna, in 2016 and a B.S. in Civil Engineering from the National University of Honduras in 2013.
 Jose's M.Sc. involved the validation of a 2D hydrodynamic model to better estimate vegetation effects on water flow, combining both physical laboratory experiments and computational simulations.
-His current research looks at the representation of channel morphological attributes in hydrologic and flood inundation modeling, in support of the NOAA’s Office of Water Prediction.
 When not working in the lab, you will likely find him spending time with his wife and daughters, watching sports and movies, or enjoying a hot cup of coffee while listening to relaxing music.

 Paxton Ridgway, MS Civil Engineering